Mark WilliamsExecutive-in-Residence/Master Lecturer, Finance

 Williams holds a BSBA in Finance from the University of Delaware and a MBA from Boston University.
 He is a founding board member of the Boston Chapter of the Global Association of Risk Professional, a member of the Boston Analyst Security Association and International Association of Financial Engineers.
-He is also a member of the Boston Economic Club.
+He also services on the Executive Committee of the Boston Economic Club.

 - MBA, Boston University School of Business, 1993

 - Williams, M. (2019).
 "World Series Umpires Did Not Have World-Class Performances This Year Players and fans deserve better behind home plate", BU Today